 More highlights include:

-- Degree in less than 2 years
+- Degree in as little as 2 years

 - 10 career-focused courses